SlavaMelanko/cpp20/README.md

 - Allow re-entry more than once
 - Non-pre-emptive -> Cooperative?

-Coroutine must have one of the following keywords:
+Coroutines must have one of the following keywords:

 - **co_await** suspends evaluation of a coroutine while waiting for a computation to finish